Skip to main content

 Charade

 Encouraged by how much I enjoyed his album The Big Band Sound Of Henry Mancini (aka Combo! ), I bought a few more Mancini LPs, always very cheaply, finding some of them less to my liking, but others that I thought were delightful.
 My favourite among them must be this soundtrack to the 1963 movie Charade , which, as the cover states, starred Cary Grant and Audrey Hepburn.
 The opening ' Charade (Main Title)' begins with insistent woodblock, joined by other percussion until the memorable theme kicks in.
 The Parisian setting of the film is reflected by musical Gallicisms such as the third track 'Bateau Mouche'.
 The coolly jazzy 'MégÚve' is a highlight.
-'Bye Bye Charlie' is a mournful cue for string quartet, By sharp contrast, it's followed by the the sound of a mechanical 'orchestrion' or something resembling one, in 'The Happy Carousel'.
-The variety of sounds and styles is balanced by a judicious use of reprised timbres & musical mo
+'Bye Bye Charlie' is a mournful cue for string quartet, By sharp contrast, it's followed by the sound of a mechanical 'orchestrion' or something resembling one, in 'The Happy Carousel'.
+The variety of sounds and styles is balanced by a judicious use of reprised timbres & musical motive

 Etude Sur Les Mouvements Rotatoires, etc.